dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Simplify them.
 Another example is version bumping.
 Theoretically this should be as simple as updating the number, run the tests and deploy if the tests pass.
+If it is really that simple it can be completely automated.
 If this is not the case then simplify the process.
 This might involve significant investments in things like developer environments and testing.